Fighting for Hong Kong | National Review

 Before the Human Rights Council, Chan testified about police brutality in Hong Kong: myriad physical abuses, including sexual abuses.
 The police call protesters “cockroaches,” she said, meaning that “violence is regarded as acceptable pest control.”
 She further said that police brutality is “a direct result of the lack of democracy in Hong Kong,” as “the government is not held accountable for its endorsement” of the brutality.

-In her testimony, Chan could not help asking, “Why is China sitting here, as a member of this human-rights council?”

-She is a Hong Konger, born and bred.
-Talking with her, I ask a personal question — one concerning identity: “Do you feel like a Hong Konger?
+Tanya Chan is a Hong Konger, born and bred.
+In a conversation with her, I ask a personal question — one having to do with identity: “Do you feel like a Hong Konger?
 Like a Chinese person?
 Or some blend?”
 She answers, firmly, “I am definitely a Hong Konger.”
 She was educated at Sacred Heart Canossian College and then at the University of Hong Kong, where she earned a law degree.

-She liked the concept of “one country, two systems” — this was the promise.
+She liked the concept of “one country, two systems.”
+That was the promise, remember.
 Hong Kong would be part of China, but it would maintain its own, democratic system.
 The city would be governed by “our small constitution,” as Chan says: the Basic Law.
 While she looked forward to this, she was nervous about how it would pan out: The concept of “one country, two systems” had never been implemented anywhere else.

 In 2006, she was a founding member of the Civic party, which is a liberal-democratic party — aiming at free elections, the rule of law, civil liberties, and all the rest.
 The father of democracy in Hong Kong is widely acknowledged to be Martin Lee, whom many of us have esteemed for decades.
 He is now in his early 80s.
 When I mention him, Tanya Chan says, with delight, that she has just seen him.

-Note: Editor’s Note: The below is a larger version of a piece published in the current issue of National Review.